 Nora Ephron captured the hearts of the world in her two movies : When Harry Met Sally and Sleepless in Seattle.
 Nora captured by heart however through her books, she had the ability to talk about personal issues affecting all women in a light-hearted, relatable yet intelligent way.
 She drew me in with her matter-of-fact attitude, tugged at my heart strings with her vulnerability and intrigued me with all her facts.
 As I consumed her books over and over again, my aspirations as a writer were ignited.
 I wanted to write like Nora, perhaps someday I will….
 Till then, rest in peace Nora.

 4 || Margaret Atwood

-I was first introduced to the iconic Canadian author Margaret Atwood through her novel, Alias Grace.Till today it is one of the greatest books I have read.
+I was first introduced to the iconic Canadian author Margaret Atwood through her novel, online casino big bonus bucks drawing.Till today it is one of the greatest books I have read.
 Margaret Atwood reminds us that the unlikely is still possible.
 She has broadened my horizons and allowed me to consider life’s what ifs.
 Her writing’s twists and turns allow for a journey into the realm of untapped possibility.
 It is hard to pick up a book of hers (I have obviously read every single one), without coming out believing in the miracle of possibility.
 Her book, A Handmaid’s Tale written in the 1980s, is finally a mini-series.

 5 || Donna Karan